 Languages Were Made to Be Spoken

-The student of French of Spanish comes home on the first day having learned to say a few simple phrases.
+The student of French or Spanish comes home on the first day having learned to say a few simple phrases.
 From the first moments in the classroom, they are beginning to speak in another language, taking the step towards thinking with a foreign mind.
 The Latin student could be excused for coming home on the first day with the firm conviction that not only will they never speak this language, but that it is in fact fundamentally unspeakable (pun intended).

 And yet, this language was spoken fluently across Europe for centuries, and was capable of handling not just complex philosophical, theological, and scientific ideas, but also was able to be used to train a dog, to get the children to do the chores, and to buy the groceries.
 Ancient languages may be more complicated than modern languages, but they are still first of languages.